intranda/goobi-vocabulary-server/docs/en/creation.md

 ## Vocabulary Schemas
 A vocabulary schema defines the structure of a vocabulary, i. e. all available fields each vocabulary record can have.
 A vocabulary schema consists of the following information:
-- A list of field `definitions`
+- A list of field `definitions`.
-- A switch to enable `hierarchicalRecords`
+- A switch to enable `hierarchicalRecords`.
-- A switch to restrict the vocabulary to a `singleRootElement`
+- A switch to restrict the vocabulary to a `singleRootElement`.

 You can create vocabulary schemas with calls to the `schemas` API endpoint.